Trump's Madison Square Garden event turns into a rally with crude and racist insults

-NEW YORK (AP) — Donald Trump hosted a rally featuring crude and racist insults at New York's Madison Square Garden on Sunday, turning what his campaign had advertised as the event where he would deliver his closing message in the campaign's final days to an illustration of what turns off his critics.
+The Republican nominee began by asking the same questions he’s asked at the start of every recent rally: “Are you better off now than you were four years ago?”
+The crowd responded with a resounding “No!”

+“This election is a choice between whether we’ll have four more years of gross incompetence and failure, or whether we’ll begin the greatest years in the history of our country,” he said after being introduced by his wife, Melania Trump, whose rare surprise appearance comes after she has been largely absent on the campaign trail.

-Several speakers crudely insulted Democratic Vice President Kamala Harris, vying to become the first woman and Black woman to win the presidency.
+Several speakers earlier on Sunday crudely insulted Harris, who is vying to become the first woman and Black woman to win the presidency.
 And a stand-up comedian made lewd and racist comments about Latinos, Jews and Black people, all key constituencies in the election just nine days away.

-Trump’s childhood friend David Rem referred to Harris as “the Antichrist” and “the devil.”
+Trump’s childhood friend David Rem, meanwhile, referred to Harris as “the Antichrist” and “the devil.”
 Businessman Grant Cardone told the crowd that Harris ”and her pimp handlers will destroy our country.”
+And former Fox News host Tucker Carlson called Harris, the daughter of Jamaican and Indian immigrants, “a Samoan, Malaysian, low-IQ former California prosecutor.”

-And that was all before the Republican presidential nominee was to take the stage, running at least two hours late.
+And that was all before the Republican presidential nominee took the stage more than two hours late.

+Trump on Sunday added a new proposal to his list of tax cuts aimed at winning over older adults and blue-collar workers, which already includes vows to end taxes on Social Security benefits, tips and overtime pay: A tax credit for family caregivers.

+This comes after Harris has talked about the “sandwich generation” of adults caring for aging parents while raising their children at the same time.
+Harris has proposed federal funding to cover home care costs for older Americans.

 Many of the speakers Sunday appeared on stage at the Republican National Convention.
 This time, the same speakers shouted and railed more against Democrats.